PixelPathos/pixelpathos.github.io/crystal-reborn-manual.markdown

 - Indicator 1
 - Indicator 2
 - Indicator 3
+- Move Bar

 Not all complications are available in all areas.
 Not all complications are supported on a given device.
 If a given complication is not supported, the icon will be shown in grey without a value.

+### Move Bar

+By default, the Move Bar (below the time) shows 5 segments.
+The first, larger segment lights up after 1 hour of inactivity.
+Each of the remaining segments light up after a further 15 minutes of inactivity, so a fully-lit bar indicates 2 hours of inactivity.
+You can clear the Move Bar by walking a few steps.

+The Move Bar can be customised to show a limited number of other complications, in which case it will show 10 segments.
+You can choose whether or not to show an icon for the customised Move Bar.

 ### Complications